-Aim/hypothesis: The aim of our study was to characterize the human salivary proteome and determine the changes in protein expression in two different stages of diabetic retinopathy with type-2 diabetes mellitus: (1) with non-proliferative diabetic retinopathy (NPDR) and (2) with proliferative diabetic retinopathy (PDR).
-Type-2 diabetes mellitus without diabetic retinopathy (XDR) was designated as control.
-Method: In this study, 45 saliva samples were collected (15 samples from XDR control group, 15 samples from NPDR disease group and 15 samples from PDR disease group).
-Salivary proteins were extracted, reduced, alkylated, trypsin digested and labeled with an isobaric tag for relative and absolute quantitation (iTRAQ) before being analyzed by an Orbitrap fusion tribrid mass spectrometer.
-Protein annotation, fold change calculation and statistical analysis were interrogated by Proteome Discoverer.
+Aim/hypothesis The aim of our study was to characterize the human salivary proteome and determine the changes in protein expression in 2 different stages of diabetic retinopathy with type-2 diabetes mellitus: (1) with non-proliferative diabetic retinopathy (NPDR) and (2) with proliferative diabetic retinopathy (PDR).
+Type-2 diabetes without diabetic retinopathy (XDR) was designated as control.
+Method In this study, 45 saliva samples were collected (15 samples from XDR control group, 15 samples from NPDR disease group and 15 samples from PDR disease group).
+Salivary proteins were extracted, reduced, alkylated, trypsin digested and labeled with iTRAQ before analyzing by Orbitrap fusion tribrid mass spectrometer.
+Proteins annotation, fold change calculation and statistical analysis were interrogated by Proteome Discoverer.
 Biological pathway analysis was performed by Ingenuity Pathway Analysis.
 Data are available via ProteomeXchange with identifiers PXD003723-PX003725.
-Results: A total of 315 proteins were identified from the salivary proteome and 119 proteins were found to be differentially expressed.
-The differentially expressed proteins from the NPDR disease group and the PDR disease group were assigned to respective canonical pathways indicating increased Liver X receptor/Retinoid X receptor (LXR/RXR) activation, Farnesoid X receptor/Retinoid X receptor (FXR/RXR) activation, acute phase response signaling, sucrose degradation V and regulation of actin-based motility by Rho in the PDR disease group compared to the NPDR disease group.
+Results A total of 315 proteins were identified from the salivary proteome and 119 proteins were found to be differentially expressed.
+The differentially expressed proteins from the NPDR disease group and the PDR disease group were assigned to respective canonical pathways indicating increased LXR/RXR activation, FXR/RXR activation, acute phase response signaling, sucrose degradation V and regulation of actin-based motility by Rho in the PDR disease group compared to the NPDR disease group Conclusions/Interpretation Progression from non-proliferative to proliferative retinopathy in type-2 diabetic patients is a complex multi-mechanism and systemic process.
+Furthermore, saliva was shown to be a feasible alternative sample source for diabetic retinopathy biomarkers.